da-nrw/DNSCore/ContentBroker/src/main/markdown/sip_specification.md

 * TODO

-### SIPBuilder
+### SIP-Builder

+The SIP-Builer is a Java tool capable of creating SIPs and collections that adhere to the structure explained above.
+The tool can be used in two modes:
+* In GUI mode, the user is led through a number of consecutive steps in order to determine the data and rights settings.
+This mode is meant primarily for unexperienced users and can also be used to create the contract rights in a comfortable way.
+* In CLI mode, the necessary settings are handed over to the application as command line parameters.
+This mode is useful for integrating the SIP-Builder into automated processes.

-A German manual explaining the steps in GUI mode and all of the commands in CLI mode can be found [here] (https://github.com/da-nrw/SIP-Builder/blob/master/src/manual/SIP-Builder%20Anleitung.pdf?raw=true).
+A German manual explaining the steps in GUI mode and all of the possible parameters in CLI mode can be found [here] (https://github.com/da-nrw/SIP-Builder/blob/master/src/manual/SIP-Builder%20Anleitung.pdf?raw=true).

 For more information please refer to
 * the [Java API documentation](https://da-nrw.github.com/SIP-Builder/apidocs)
 * the [Java test documentation](https://da-nrw.github.com/SIP-Builder/testapidocs)

-* TODO explain SIP builder in this context

 ## SIP - special formats